 How to replace a muffler yourself at home

 Rust, noisy or leaking exhaust are common problems, and often the only fix is to replace the muffler.
 In this article, you will find step by step instruction on how to replace the muffler yourself (without doing any welding).
 This repair can save you hundreds of dollars.
-We will show you where you can buy an aftermarket muffler at a fraction of the dealer prices and install it yourself.
-Follow these instructions to install a new muffler.

 These pictures are from a muffler replacement on a Nissan Altima, but the instructions apply to many makes including Acura, Ford, Audi, Toyota, Honda, BMW, Lexus, Porche, Chevrolet, etc. You just need to make sure that the muffler you purchase is designed for your particular make, model and year.

-Common Symptoms of a bad muffler
+Symptoms of a bad muffler

 - Loud Exhaust

 - Exhaust leak

 - Loud Noise, Deleted or no muffler

 - Decreased Mileage MPG